ammflo-ops/ammflo-ops/README.md

 Throughout my career, I've been driven by a curiosity for understanding business performance and turning data into actionable insights.

-This [Github Portfolio](https://github.com/ammflo-ops/NAVA-Business-Intelligence-Portfolio/blob/main/README.md) reflects that approach through a collection of end-to-end Business Intelligence projects.
+This [Github Portfolio](https://github.com/ammflo-ops/NAVA-Business-Intelligence-Portfolio/blob/main/README.md) reflects that approach through a collection of end-to-end Business Intelligence  and analytical projects covering SQL, Tableau and Microsoft Excel.

 ---

-### 📂 Explore My Portfolio
+### 📂 Business Intelligence Portfolio

 | Repository | Description | Github Link |
 |------------|--------|----------------|